 Therefore using the above data alone, it’s clear that Nectar are one of the better mattresses, when using Trustpilot reviews as a barometer anyway.

-If you’re concerned about shorter term usage, for example if the mattress is not comfortable enough or too firm, then you will be pleased to know that Nectar offer one of (if not THE) longest nights trial period today in the UK – a whole __year__ or 365 nights!
+If you’re concerned about shorter term usage, for example if the mattress is not comfortable enough or perhaps is too firm, then you will be pleased to know that Nectar offer one of (if not THE) longest nights trial period today in the UK: a whole __year__ or 365 nights!

 That is a considerably longer period than Simba (200 nights), who are the second-highest in the night-trial stakes. 🙂